-COVID-19 has already affected two-thirds of Australians: is a summer wave coming?
+COVID-19 has already affected two-thirds of Australians: Is a summer wave coming?

 Highlights

-- New COVID-19 Omicron sublineages BQ.1 and XBB, are circulating, and COVID-19 cases in Australia are rising.
+- But new Omicron sublineages BQ.1 and XBB are circulating, and COVID-19 cases are on the rise.

 - NSW Chief Health Officer Dr Kerry Chant says this marks a "new phase" in the pandemic and cases will likely rise